 Computer Lab 3D03 contains 30 computer workstations running Windows 7.
 Main applications include MS Office 2010, Visual Studio, Visio, JDK, and SQL Server client, etc.

 This room also has full audio-visual capabilities and doubles as a classroom, for many Applied Computer Science courses.

 Classroom 3D04 seats 46 and is designed to encourage interaction among students

-Students enrolled in the Senior Systems Development Course, have access to the Project Lab 3C07, equipped with six workstations supported by the ACSNet network.
+Students enrolled in the Senior Systems Development Course have access to the Project Lab 1D01, equipped with 15 workstations supported by the ACSNet network.

 Each team in the "Project Course" has dedicated space in this lab, and spends many hours there during the academic year developing a fully-functional system for their project sponsor.

-is the office/lab space for our graduate students.
-The PCs in this room
+and 4C68 are the offices/lab spaces for our graduate students.
+The PCs in these rooms

 are capable of running advanced application packages, like MATLAB, etc.